buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `bp_groups_get_path_chunks()`

 This function eases the way to get a list of customized URL slugs for a single Groups page.
-Instead of building an associative array of customized slugs using `groups_get_slug()` on each element of this array, you can use this function to prepare this associative array out of a regular array of BuddyPress default slugs ordered according to their position in the URL (eg: to build arguments for this portion of a group URL `members`, you would use `array( 'members' )`).
+Instead of building an associative array of customized slugs using `groups_get_slug()` on each element of this array, you can use this function to prepare this associative array out of a regular array of BuddyPress default slugs ordered according to their position in the URL (e.g.: to build arguments for this portion of a group URL `members`, you would use `array( 'members' )`).

 _This function was introduced in version 12.0.0_